nadams2ncsu/containerized-long-read-local-assembly/scripts/ReadMe.md

 Including additional sequences outside the gene/region of interest may improve contiguity of assemblies.

-Flanking regions may contain more variants to properly phase reads during the assembly processes.
+Flanking regions may contain more variants to properly phase reads during the assembly.

 This is particularly important for low heterozygous individuals/regions to avoid collapsed and discontiguous contigs.